Leah Rabin

-Leah Rabin (לאה רבין, née Schloßberg; 8 April 1928 – 12 November 2000) was the wife of Israeli Prime Minister Yitzhak Rabin, who was assassinated in 1995.
+Leah Rabin (לאה רבין, née Schloßberg; 28 April 1928 – 12 November 2000) was the wife of Israeli Prime Minister Yitzhak Rabin, who was assassinated in 1995.

 Biography

 Leah Rabin was born Leah Schloßberg in Königsberg, East Prussia, Germany (now Kaliningrad, Russia), to an upper-middle-class family of Russian-born parents.
 Immediately after Adolf Hitler's election as Chancellor of Germany in 1933, Schloßberg emigrated with her family to Mandate Palestine.
 Her father had bought a piece of property near Binyamina on his first trip to the area in 1927.
 She met her future husband, Yitzhak Rabin, at school.
 They married in 1948, the year of Israel's independence.

-Yitzhak became Prime Minister in 1974 following Golda Meir's resignation.
+Her husband became Prime Minister in 1974 following Golda Meir's resignation.
 In 1975, Leah Rabin attended to the World Conference on Women as the head of Israel's representation.
-Princess Ashraf Pahlavi, twin sister of Iran's Shah, Imelda Marcos, wife of Philippines' president; Minister Barbara Castle, Secretary of State for Health and Social Services of Great Britain (and political guide of Margaret Thatcher); Jehan Sadat, wife of Egypt's president.
+Princess Ashraf Pahlavi, twin sister of Iran's Shah, Imelda Marcos, wife of Philippines' president; Minister Barbara Castle, Secretary of State for Health and Social Services of Great Britain; Jehan Sadat, wife Egyptian president Anwar Sadat.
 So many delegations were headed by politicians that the Conference became an arena of international disputes instead of a forum about humanitarianism, social or educative issues.

 When Rabin reached the podium "35 delegations abandoned the room" with hundreds of delegates from Africa, Asia, Latin America, and the Soviet bloc.
 Rabin had to wait for the "exodus to finish" to begin speaking.
 The violence against Israel made them fear that the Arab countries and other Non-Aligned Movement countries delegations questioned the credentials of Israel to participate in the Conference.
 Finally, the challenge turned to be only a rumor, but the Declaration of Mexico draft of 30 June already included a call to eliminate Zionism.